-Hand-held hose means a hose equipped with a positive shutoff device.
+Hand-held hose means a common garden hose not more than 1 inch in diameter and equipped with a positive shutoff device, used while being held in the hand of one person.

 Health and safety use means use of water for any purpose that is necessary to protect human health and safety.